techiescamp/linux-foundation-coupon/README.md

 The following are the Latest Linux Foundation Coupon Codes for Certification &amp; Training Programs

-## [45% OFF] Linux Foundation The Second Half July Sale (Ends in Few Hours)
+## [48% OFF] Linux Foundation Exclusive Summer Sale (Ends in Few Days)

-Get up to 45% off on Certifications and bundles using the exclusive second half sale.
+Get up to 48% off on Certifications and bundles using the exclusive community summer sale.

-For individual certifications, get a flat 35% discount using the following code.
+For individual certifications, get a flat 40% discount using the following code.

 > [!IMPORTANT]
->**Coupon:** Use code **JULY26CCCT** at [kube.promo/devops](https://kube.promo/devops)
+>**Coupon:** Use code **SUMMER26CT** at [kube.promo/devops](https://kube.promo/devops)

-Use code **JULY26BUNCT** to get up to 45% off the following certification bundles compared to the individual prices.
+Use same code **SUMMER26CT** to get up to 48% off the following certification bundles compared to the individual prices.

 - CKA + CKAD: [kube.promo/cka-ckad](https://kube.promo/cka-ckad)
 - CKA + CKS Bundle: [kube.promo/bundle](https://kube.promo/bundle)